DarwinJS/DebugDeepPSHExecution/README.md

 Below is a list of challenges that can be uncovered with these scripts.
 These are not theoretical challenges - I have personally experienced many of them.
 In most cases finding these items was a surprise.
 I don't use the list as a set of hypothesis.
 Instead, my hypothesis is simply "if it is a deep or blind execution context - something unexpected might be happening"  Then I just start dumping information and ensuring I can record errors and look through.

 Some of these problems are made worse if PowerShell is running as part of operating System or software deployment automation.
-There can be special conditions on the first reboot.
+There can also be special conditions on the first Windows bootup.

+#My List of the Unexpected
 * **Unexpected / unknown / misconfigured execution bitness**: script executes as 32-bit when expecting 64-bit or vice versa.
 Some execution agents may be coded to specifically choose a bitness.
 Execution under services will default to the bitness of the service - for instance SCCM 2012 "Package" objects run as 32-bit and "Application" objects run as 64-bit.
 Many management agents for Windows are 32-bit even when installed on 64-bit Windows.
 * **Unexpected / unknown / misconfigured user context**: script is executed by a user id that you are not expecting - for instance, cloud formation initiates scripts to run under the "Administrator" user even though the ec2config service runs under the system account.
 Machine group policies run as the system account.
 * **Unexpected absence of environment variables**: when powershell runs under specific contexts, such as under a service or a special system account, some normally expected environment variables may not be present.
 Path environment variable changes (and others) only propagate to services and some system contexts after a service restart or system reboot (because the service manager only gets a new read on environment variables on a restart).